Ezekiel Elliott excited about Todd Gurley showdown; focused on Super Bowl for Cowboys

 Elliott was willing to make the play because he has always been willing to do whatever it takes to be a complete football player to help the team win.

-“It’d mean a lot to accomplish that, especially here at the Dallas Cowboys,” Elliott said leading the Cowboys to the conference title game.
+“It’d mean a lot to accomplish that, especially here with the Dallas Cowboys,” Elliott said about leading the Cowboys to the conference title game.
 “But our goal is not to get back to the NFC Championship.
 It’s to get to a Super Bowl and win.
-So that’d be cool but we want to win a Super Bowl.”
+So that’d be cool, but we want to win a Super Bowl.”

 Gurley likely feels the same way.